top of page

 In 2008, the Prison Reform Trust reported that '48% of the prison population has a reading ability below that expected of an 11 year-old'.
 It has also been shown that an exceptionally high proportion of the 64% of prisoners that re-offend within two years of release have very poor reading skills.
 This is in large part a result of the fact that ex-offenders are three times more likely to re-offend if they are unemployed - and those who cannot read are generally unable to find a job.

-As a congregation, we have raised funds for the Shannon Trust, who run the Toe-by-Toe Reading Plan, an award-winning peer mentoring programme which encourages and supports prisoners who can read to give one-to-one tuition to prisoners who struggle to read.
+As a congregation, we have raised funds for the Shannon Trust, who run the Toe-by-Toe Reading Plan, an award-winning peer mentoring programme, which encourages and supports prisoners who can read to give one-to-one tuition to prisoners who struggle to read.

 bottom of page